colinlemus/leetcode-python-problems/README.md

 ## Usage

-1. Each problem is defined as a Python function.
+1. Each problem is defined as a Python function in its own file.
 2. Use the `display_benchmark_results` utility to run and benchmark the solution.
+3. Run `main.py` to get detailed feedback about the problems, inputs, results, time complexity, space complexity, elapsed time, and memory usage.